erfuuan/TraceAlert/README.md

 1. **User Registration:** Users create a secure profile and define trusted contacts and emergency agencies.
 2. **Continuous Monitoring:** The app tracks location and behavior patterns in real-time.
-3. **Alert Triggers:** When predefined danger conditions or manual alerts occur, TraceAlert immediately sends notifications.
+3. **Alert Triggers:** When predefined danger conditions or manual alerts occur, FalconEye immediately sends notifications.
 4. **Response Coordination:** Alerts include location details, user status, and timestamp to facilitate quick intervention.
 5. **History & Reports:** Users and agencies can access incident history and reports for analysis and improvement.